 Grant in 2012

-Morton Photonics is a manufacturer of advanced photonic components and subsystems, focusing on technologies for microwave photonics and sensing systems.
-The company is dedicated to applications in future datacenter, datacom, and optical fiber communications systems.
-Specializing in photonic integration on the silicon photonics platform, Morton Photonics leverages CMOS foundry capabilities to produce photonic integrated circuit (PIC) devices.
-This expertise enables businesses and prime contractors to effectively transition device and PIC technologies to both Department of Defense and commercial platforms.
+Morton Photonics is a manufacturer of advanced photonic components and subsystems tailored for microwave photonics and sensing systems, as well as emerging applications in datacenter, datacom, and optical fiber communications.
+The company specializes in photonic integration using a silicon photonics platform, leveraging CMOS foundry capabilities to produce photonic integrated circuit (PIC) devices.
+By doing so, Morton Photonics supports businesses and prime contractors in transitioning their device and PIC technologies to Department of Defense and commercial platforms.
+This focus on integrating cutting-edge photonic technologies positions Morton Photonics as a key player in the evolving landscape of high-performance optical communications and sensing applications.

 S2 Corporation